 - Become the champion of the resident

-A mentee must demonstrate motivation, self-direction, and personal integrity; highly developed interpersonal skills; and demonstrated leadership and potential for academic success.
-And -- most of all -- the desire to succeed.
-As a mentee, you must be willing to commit for the duration of The Liver Meeting® (Thursday-Monday) and provide feedback to your mentor and AASLD with regular follow up after the program.
-You are also expected to:
+Mentees in this program must demonstrate motivation, self-direction, and personal integrity; highly developed interpersonal skills; and demonstrated leadership and potential for academic success.
+And — most of all — the desire to succeed.
+Mentees must be willing to commit for the duration of The Liver Meeting® (Friday-Tuesday), and provide feedback to their mentors and AASLD with regular follow up after the program.

-- Allow your mentor to guide you throughout the program, be open to suggestions about programming and attendance at certain functions throughout The Liver Meeting®
+- Allow their mentors to guide them throughout the program, be open to suggestions about programming and attendance at certain functions throughout The Liver Meeting®

-- Serve as a resource to your colleagues by informing them about your experience at The Liver Meeting® by working with AASLD to produce materials for future scholar award recipients
+- Serve as a resource to their colleagues by informing them about their experience at The Liver Meeting®, and by working with AASLD to produce materials for future scholar award recipients

 - One year of AASLD Trainee membership (includes journals)

-- Free registration to the Annual Meeting, Postgraduate course, one Meet-the-Professor luncheon, Career Development Workshop, and Early Morning Workshops.
+- Free registration to The Liver Meeting® (includes the Postgraduate course, one Meet-the-Professor luncheon, the Career Development Workshop, and Early Morning Workshops)